Hyesu68/BerryMe/README.md

 To run the BerryMe application, you need:

-- Android device or emulator running Android API XX or above.
+- Android device or emulator running Android API 21 or above.
 - Firebase project with the necessary configuration files (google-services.json).

 ## Installation